nicholas-ko-zy/nicholas-ko-zy.github.io/_projects/stroke.md

 # Stroke Prediction Model

-_I tested 4 different models to see which one best predicts the presence of stroke in a patient based on several factors such as BMI and age.
+_I tested 4 different models to see which model best predicts an instance of stroke in a patient based on several factors such as BMI and age.
 I used [SMOTE (Synthetic Minority Over-sampling Technique)](https://imbalanced-learn.org/stable/references/generated/imblearn.over_sampling.SMOTE.html) to change the unbalanced data to balanced data set by oversampling the minority class (stroke patient) data._

 ## Goal
 To predict stroke in patients based on their health and lifestyle data.